 - Auto-ID / RFID aircraft parts tracking

-- Electronic maintenance record keeping
+- Digital signature and electronic maintenance record keeping

 - Aircraft Health Monitoring